 Rather than pasting your whole assignment question into a search box, read your question/briefing carefully and identify any key terms or concepts.
 Think of any synonyms or similar words that may be used to describe the same thing.
-Now think of what type of evidence, information or research you are looking for, and this may give you ideas of other terms to add to your search, and also where to search.
+Now think of what evidence or research you are looking for, and this may give you ideas of other terms to add to your search, and also where to search.

 You can expand or narrow your search results by using connectors (or operators) to form a relationship between your search terms.

 AND - connects your terms together.
-You will only retrieve results that contain ALL of your terms
+You will only retrieve results that contain ALL your terms

 OR - expands your results.
 You will retrieve results that contain ANY of your terms